mlibrary/serial_analysis/README.md

 7. the results (CSV) will be output to the following location:
    1. Mac and Linux: \~/serial\_analysis-main/input\_and\_output/extracted\_data.csv
    2. Windows: %USERPROFILE%\\serial\_analysis-main/input\_and\_output/extracted\_data.csv

+Note that if you did not download the "Main" code branch from GitHub, the paths immediately above that include "-main" might need to be adjusted to match your directory name.

-Note that with these default settings, the csv file will only have six columns because the fieldnames.txt file only designates six fields:
+Note that with these default settings, the csv output file will only have six columns because the fieldnames.txt file only designates six fields:

 PDF Path
 Article title